MENU

 "I don't have any, but Shusaku Nishikawa is from the same prefecture, Oita, so he spoke to me at the Oita training center, and when I first said hello to him, he said, 'Oh,' and 'So you can talk about Oita,' so he's a really nice guy, and I'd like to learn more and steal everything I can from him."

-(The Reds have a saying, "The responsibility to carry Urawa on your shoulders," and they have passionate fans and supporters, and are strict about results, but in what ways do you want to fulfill your "responsibility to carry Urawa on your shoulders?")
+(The Reds have a saying, "We have the responsibility to carry Urawa on our shoulders," and they have passionate fans and supporters, so they are strict about results, but in what ways do you want to fulfill that "responsibility to carry Urawa on your shoulders?")

 "We need to be thankful that we have so many fans and supporters who support us, and when we think that so many people are watching our actions and how we play, we can't be complacent in training and we need to work harder.
 I think that the whole team is aware of this, so I will quickly get used to this environment, and with the support of the fans and supporters who support me, as well as the club staff, I would like to fight together with my teammates, get results, and enjoy as many victories as possible together."